Benito Vergara

-Dr. Benito S. Vergara (June 23, 1934 – October 24, 2015) was a scientist in the Plant Sciences, and was conferred the rank and title of National Scientist of the Philippines in 2001, the highest honor bestowed by the Philippine Government for the work of Filipino scientists.
+Dr. Benito S. Vergara (June 23, 1934 – October 24, 2015) was a scientist in the plant sciences, and was conferred the rank and title of National Scientist of the Philippines in 2001, the highest honor bestowed by the Philippine Government for the work of Filipino scientists.
 Vergara was also behind the development of the Rice Museum and Learning Center, and is known for his extensive plant catalogues in rice and ornamental plant varieties, as well as his work starting the Farmer's Primer on Growing Rice, an illustrated manual explaining basic rice growing concepts.

 Early life and education

-Dr. Benito Vergara was born on June 23, 1934 to father Jose Vergara, a medical doctor, and Luisa Sibug Vergara, a nurse.
+Dr. Benito Vergara was born on June 23, 1934, to Jose Vergara, a medical doctor, and Luisa Sibug Vergara, a nurse.
 He was the youngest of seven children, and was raised primarily by his older sisters Betty, Lucy, and Belen Vergara who taught him household skills and chores.

 In 1955, he attained his Bachelor's degree in Botany from the University of the Philippines Diliman as a pre-medicine major to become a medical doctor like his father.
 In his senior year at UP Diliman, Vergara was recommended to replace a friend who had backed out of an opportunity to pursue a master's degree in the University of Hawaii at Manoa to become a Jesuit priest.
 The opportunity to attain a master's degree abroad in place of his friend, was described by Vergara as a turning point in his life wherein his education led him to become a scientist instead of a medical doctor.
 After accepting the recommendation to go to UH Manoa, Vergara completed his Master's degree in Botany in 1959 before attending the University of Chicago for his PhD in Plant Sciences and completing it in 1960.

 After his education, Dr. Vergara returned to the Philippines intending to join the UP faculty.
 Instead, he was asked by the International Rice Research Institute (IRRI) Director Dr. Robert Chandler, to help start the IRRI laboratory with Dr. Bienvenido Juliano, another scientist who will eventually be awarded National Scientist in 2000.
 The work at the IRRI would involve cataloguing, screening, and eventually breeding different varieties of rice.
 In 1961, Dr. Vergara joined the IRRI as an Associate Plant Physiologist in 1961.